Chinese Language Program

 • Professor Feng-hsi Liu has been been director of the Chinese Language Program at the University of Arizona since 1991.

-• Instructor Xia Zhang has recently joined the program, after completing her M.A. at the University of Iowa
+• Instructor Xia Zhang joined the program in 2007.
+She received her MA degree from University of Iowa.

-Together they direct a staff of GATs, all of whom are graduate students in EAS or SLAT.
+Together they direct a staff of graduate teaching assistants in East Asian Studies.

 Language Testing